admtoha/flex-size-fix/README.md

 # flex-size-fix
-A Script for Evenly Distributing Blocks of Different Sizes
+A Script for Evenly Distributing Blocks of Different Sizes (HTML / CSS / JavaScript)

 In reality, as of today (2025), distributing blocks of different sizes is not a trivial task.
 To achieve: